-leave I-84 at Exit 216 and take an 86-mile loop trip to visit California National Historic Trail sites at City of Rocks National Reserve.
+Leave I-84 at Exit 216 and take an 86-mile loop trip to visit

+California National Historic Trail sites at City of Rocks National Reserve.
 See the Also of Interest entry below.

 Also of Interest: City of Rocks National Reserve and Visitor Center.
-This is an 86-mile loop trip on paved and maintained gravel roads called the City of Rocks Back Country Byway.
-City of Rocks is a scenic area of towering granite pinnacles, thought by some emigrants to resemble a "silent city."
-The reserve is designated as both a National Natural Landmark and a National Historic Landmark.
+This is an 86-mile loop trip on paved and maintained gravel a National Natural Landmark and a National Historic Landmark.
 Traffic on the Hudspeth Cutoff, travelers returning to the California Trail via the Salt Lake Cutoff, and wagons that took the California road at the Raft River Parting of the Ways all funneled through this area-which was a preferred hunting ground of the Shoshone and Bannock Indians.
 Several attacks on wagon trains occurred in this area, but the sites are not marked or interpreted.
 The reserve's visitor center in Almo offers an outdoor covered wagon exhibit, a bookstore, and travel brochures.
-The visitor center is open April 1-Oct.
-31, daily, 8 a.m.-4:30 p.m.; Nov.
-1-March 31, Mon.-Fri.
-8 a.m. - 4:30 p.m.
-Closed winter holidays.
 The park offers hiking and camping opportunities.
-Trail resources there include immigrant inscriptions and wagon ruts with interpretive waysides.
-Day-use is free; for camping fee information and reservations call 1-866-634-3246.
-The park is open to visitors all hours year-round, but roads may be impassable in the winter.
+Trail resources include immigrant inscriptions and wagon ruts with interpretive waysides.
+For more information call 1-866-634-3246.
+The park is open to visitors year-round, but roads may be impassable in the winter.